Aconcagua, Argentina: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types I. Take care to get the correct type.
-The vast majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types I. Ensure that you choose the correct type.
+The majority of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 • Airplane phone mount